 Boron in addition is now being used to develop different forms of tamoxifen that are already in these two more potent forms the 4-OHT and endoxifen forms.
 So even people who are resistant to tamoxifen because they have a slow CYP2D6 enzyme can benefit from tamoxifen and discuss using it rather than an aromatase inhibitor their physicians.

 So boron can still help you maintain the health of your bones even if you need to be on an aromatase inhibitor.
-In our next video we will talk about how much boron you need to take and whether you can rely on dietary sources for this trace mineral or whether you should consider a bone health supplement that will provide boron for you.
-Thanks for tuning in, I hope this was helpful.
+Next time, we will talk about how much boron you need to take and whether you can rely on dietary sources for this trace mineral or whether you should consider a bone health supplement that will provide boron for you.
+Thanks for tuning in, I hope this was helpful.”

 Limburg C, Maxwell C, Mautner B. Prevention and treatment of bone loss in patients with nonmetastatic breast or prostate cancer who receive hormonal ablation therapy.
 Clin J Oncol Nurs.
 2014 Apr;18(2):223-30. doi: 10.1188/14.CJON.223-230.
 PMID: 24675258

 Decensi A, Sun Z, Guerrieri-Gonzaga A, et al. Bone mineral density and circulating biomarkers in the BIG 1-98 trial comparing adjuvant letrozole, tamoxifen and their sequences.
 Breast Cancer Res Treat.
 2014 Apr;144(2):321-9. doi: 10.1007/s10549-014-2849-2.
 Epub 2014 Feb 1.
 PMID: 24487691